-The first time I had a carmelita, I think I may have swooned and fallen to the floor.
+The first time I ever tried carmelitas, I may have swooned and fallen to the floor.
 I am not exactly sure where I was, but if recollection serves me properly, I was visiting my sister in law in Bar Harbor, Maine.
 It’s possible that she made them herself (she’s quite a good cook and her last name is Baker, after all) or she may have picked them up at one of the local bakeries.

-Conventional carmelitas are made with a crumbly oat and brown sugar crust, and are then filled with caramel sauce and chocolate chips, with a top layer of the same crust.
+Conventional carmelitas are made with a crumbly oat and brown sugar crust, and are filled with caramel sauce and chocolate chips, with a top layer of the same crust.
 Can you see why I fell so hard and fast in love with them?
 I do love oats in baked goods, the way they make things so crumbly and delicious.

 So is it sacrilege to make carmelitas without oats?
 And how to get that crumbly quality, the sort that has little bits falling off as you cut them?
 The little crumbly bits are sometimes the best part.
 How they fall back into the pan or onto your plate, and you lick the tips of your fingers to press into them and lift them into your mouth.

 There was a time when I needed shredded coconut but I only had flaked.
 So I popped that stuff in my food processor to chop it up more finely.
 I noticed an oatmeal-like texture to the item I was baking, so I filed that little tidbit away in my brain for future use.